orzubalsky/art-coop/src/home/ecosystem.md

 ---
-title: Ecosystem
+title: The Solidarity Economy Ecosystem
 hideInNavigation: true
 position: 1090
 anchor: ecosystem
 ---

-## The Solidarity Economy Ecosystem

 A number of organizations that support the Solidarity Economy in the United States have emerged in the past decade, and in recent years, there has been a significant increase in the number and diversity of entities providing support to Solidarity Economy organizations.
 However, although artists and culture-bearers participate in many of these as workers and beneficiaries, few of these entities place an emphasis on art and culture.